improve-ai/swift-ranker/README.md

 Variants can be any JSON encodeable data structure of arbitrary complexity, including nested dictionaries, arrays, strings, numbers, nulls, and booleans.

-## Models
+## Decision Models

-A *DecisionModel* contains the AI decision logic, analogous to a large number of *if/then* statements.
+A *Decision Model* contains the AI decision logic, analogous to a large number of *if/then* statements.

 Models are thread-safe and a single model can be used for multiple decisions.